How to Increase Zoom Meeting Time Limit for Free (2025 Guide)

 Understanding Zoom’s 40-Minute Time Limit (2025 Update)

-On a Zoom Basic (free) account, meetings are capped at 40 minutes—whether you have 2 participants or 100.
-In practice, this means if you host a meeting on a free account, Zoom will automatically end the call at the 40-minute mark.
-You’ve probably seen that “meeting will end in 10 minutes” warning pop up as the timer counts down.
+With a Zoom Basic (free) account, the meetings are limited to 40 minutes—regardless of whether you have 2 or 100 participants.
+In real terms, this will mean that if you hold a meeting on the free account, Zoom will automatically hang up the phone after the 40 minutes.
+You've likely noticed that "meeting will end in 10 minutes" alert appearing as the timer runs down.

-The limit nudges users toward paid plans and helps manage server load.
-But the frustration for free users is real—important calls get cut off, and it’s inconvenient (and a bit embarrassing) to fumble with a new meeting link in front of your team or clients.
+It pushes people towards paid plans and server load management.
+But the downside for free users is very real—premium calls are dropped, and it's cumbersome (embarrassing too) to juggle a different meeting link in front of your staff or clients.

 The good news is you can bypass the 40-minute limit for free.
 It just takes some planning and a clever trick to “reset” the meeting clock.
 Below, we’ll outline a simple workaround to extend your Zoom meeting time without upgrading.